lurogaca/bebop_xbox_joystick/README.md

 # bebop_xbox_joystick
 Control the Bebop Drone using the xbox joystick

-**A good tip is to have ROS running in the background whenever you work**
+**A good tip is to always have ROS running in the background whenever you work.**